-This yet-to-be-named museum located at the historic South Ward School on 610 South Fort Harrison Avenue in Clearwater is a work in progress of the Clearwater Historical Society in partnership with Pinellas County Schools and the Clearwater Bombers.
+The Clearwater Historical Society Museum and Cultural Center, located at the historic South Ward School on 610 South Fort Harrison Avenue in Clearwater, is a work in progress of the Clearwater Historical Society in partnership with Pinellas County Schools and the Clearwater Bombers.

 The Clearwater Historical Society is currently seeking funding for this project as well as volunteers for the museum once it opens; more information can be found below.

 At the time of the U. S. Bicentennial in 1976, the Hillsborough County Schools published When History was in the Making: The neighborhood Origins of Public Schools in Hills-borough County 1871- 1900.
 This booklet was based upon the existing official minutes of the meetings of the Board Of Public instruction of Hillsborough County, Florida.
 Since what is now Pinellas County was then a part of Hillsborough, this booklet gives many entries for early schools in Pinellas County.
 Although not recorded in this publication, some local schools had been created in the 1850’s and 1860’s but the degree of local government support is uncertain.

 Chapter X contains records of schools located in what is now Pinellas County.
 The first of these minutes entries dated January 3, 1874 is for Clearwater and states: